box/box-python-sdk/README.md

 In v4 of the Box Python SDK, we are introducing a version that consolidates both the manually written package (`boxsdk`) and the new generated package (`box_sdk_gen`).
 This allows developers to use both packages simultaneously within a single project.

-Version v4 of the Box Python SDK will be supported until 2027.
-During this period, the `boxsdk` package will be marked as deprecated and will receive only bug fixes and security patches.
-All new features and support for new Box APIs will be provided exclusively in the `box_sdk_gen` package.

 The codebase for v4 of the Box Python SDK is currently available on the [combined-sdk](https://github.com/box/box-python-sdk/tree/combined-sdk) branch.
 Migration guide which would help with migration from `boxsdk` to `box_sdk_gen` can be found [here](./migration-guides/from-boxsdk-to-box_sdk_gen.md).